 Yes, you can use good old fashion Vaseline for your lip hydration and you will be perfectly comparable to someone that uses a name brand product.
 Promise!

-There are an obscene amount of lip hydrating products out there, so as long as you have one that you are a habitual user of then it’s not a big deal of brand selection.
+There is an obscene amount of lip hydrating products out there, so as long as you have one that you are a habitual user of then it’s not a big deal of brand selection.
 Just be cautious of the ingredients that make up your chosen chapstick.

 For me, I love these little Mini Variety Packs of Vaseline I get.
 There are 3 flavors, Cocoa Butter, Rosy Lips, and Creme Brulee.
 They are small enough to take with me everywhere I go and they all smell really good.